style · beauty · home

 Shape & Score

-• When you are ready to bake dump the dough on the counter and do another series of folds (without the stretch like above).
+• When you are ready to bake dump the dough on a slightly floured counter and let it rest for 15-20 minutes.

 Final Proof

 • I hate the final proof because once it is shaped I am ready to bake it!!
 And you definitely can skip this part if you are pressed for time.
 However, if you want to get a better rise and have better luck scoring, I recommend you do a final proof in the fridge.
 Cold dough is MUCH easier to score than room temperature dough!
+You can proof on the counter for around 2 hours or in the fridge for about an hour.

 • Lightly flour the top of your bread & score it in the design of your choosing with a bread lame.
 I think it’s easier to just hold the blade instead of using it on the handle.
 I’m saving some inspiration on this Pinterest board if you want to take a peek.